-I segmented and classified the recordings based on their spatial-spectral features, and explored principle trends, consistencies and variances in the materials using methods of music information retrieval and machine learning.
-I used these results to train a system that would reveal rules useful for composition.
-These rules were then iterated into the compositional process and gradually the work took shape.
-Autumn, winter and spring are made with their own systems derived from specific sounds.
-In Summer, I departed from the strict system and explored the link between the piano sounds and nature; between my experience of 'sound', what is heard, what is unheard, and the forest close to where I live.
+I segmented and classified the recordings based on their spatial-spectral features, and explored principle trends, consistencies and variances in the materials using music information retrieval and machine learning.
+The results were then used to train a system that would reveal rules useful for composition.
+From these rules the work gradually took shape.
+'Autumnus', 'Hiems' and 'Ver' are made with their own systems derived from specific sounds from the piano and from the local nature.
+'Aestas' presents a freer connection between piano and nature through my experience of sound, what is heard, what is unheard, and the forest close to where I live

 The Weathered Piano is composed in 64-ch 7th order 3D ambisonics.

 It was commissioned by EAU (Electric Audio Unit) with support from the Arts Council Norway and premiered in Oslo on the 28th February 2020.